Overinterested/SDFA/README.md

 After conversion from SDF to Plink, the plink tool can be used to conduct the GWAS studies.

-The detailed usage can be accessed and searched in homepage of plink, https://www.cog-genomics.org/plink/2.0/.
+The detailed usage can be accessed and searched in homepage of plink2.0.

 ## Documentation